-The best modality to establish the diagnosis of necrotizing enterocolitis is an abdominal x-ray.
-An anteroposterior abdominal x-ray and a left lateral decubitus view should be obtained.
-Abdominal x-rays should be repeated every 6 hours.
-Abnormal gas pattern, dilated and thickened bowel loops are the most commonly seen signs of necrotizing enterocolitis on abdominal x-rays.
-Fixed dilated loops and absence of intestinal gas are more worrisome signs of necrotizing enterocolitis on abdominal x-rays.
+The best modality to establish the diagnosis of necrotizing enterocolitis is an abdominal X-ray.
+An anteroposterior abdominal X-ray and a left lateral decubitus view should be obtained.
+Abdominal X-rays should be repeated every 6 hours.
+Abnormal gas pattern, dilated and thickened bowel loops are the most commonly seen signs of necrotizing enterocolitis on abdominal X-rays.
+Fixed dilated loops and absence of intestinal gas are more worrisome signs of necrotizing enterocolitis on abdominal X-rays.

 The presence of pneumatosis intestinalis is pathognomonic of necrotizing enterocolitis.
-The bowel appears to have a train-track lucency on abdominal x-ray.
+The bowel appears to have a train-track lucency on abdominal X-ray.
 This finding is caused by the entrapment of air within the intramural bowel walls due to gas forming bacteria.

-The presence of free air on an abdominal x-ray in an infant suspected to have necrotizing enterocolitis is a very worrisome sign that is indicative of bowel necrosis and perforation.
+The presence of free air on an abdominal X-ray in an infant suspected to have necrotizing enterocolitis is a very worrisome sign that is indicative of bowel necrosis and perforation.

 Ultrasonography has been also used in establishing the diagnosis of necrotizing enterocolitis.
-The main advantages of ultrasonography over abdominal x-rays are the availability of ultrasonography at the bedside and the decreased exposure to ionizing radiation.
+The main advantages of ultrasonography over abdominal X-rays are the availability of ultrasonography at the bedside and the decreased exposure to ionizing radiation.
 Recent studies have shown that increased peak flow velocity of more than 1 in the celiac and superior mesenteric arteries is an accurate sign of early necrotizing enterocolitis.

 Staging of Necrotizing Enterocolitis

 Infants with mild non-specific systemic signs, mild intestinal signs such as abdominal distension and mild abdominal radiographic findings of bowel dilatation are diagnosed with Stage IA necrotizing enterocolitis.
-If gross blood is observed in the stool, the stage IB is used.
+If gross blood is observed in the stool, then stage IB is used.

 If the infant has all the previously mentioned signs in addition to radiographic features of ileus or pneumatosis intestinalis, Stage IIA necrotizing enterocolitis is diagnosed.
 The presence of portal venous gas with or without ascites is indicative of stage IIB disease.

-When the patient also have hypotension, severe metabolic acidosis, cardiovascular and respiratory failure, and neutropenia, the diagnosis of Stage IIIA advanced necrotizing enterocolitis is made.
+When the patient also has hypotension, severe metabolic acidosis, cardiovascular and respiratory failure, and neutropenia, the diagnosis of Stage IIIA advanced necrotizing enterocolitis is made.
 Stage IIIA patients usually require surgical intervention.
 If the bowel is perforated, the designation stage IIIB is used.

 Treatment of Necrotizing Enterocolitis

-Infants with extremely low birth weight should be started on enteral feeding using the standardized slow enteral feeding protocol rather than early enteral feeding.
+Infants with an extremely low birth weight should be started on enteral feeding using the standardized slow enteral feeding protocol rather than early enteral feeding.
 The risk of necrotizing enterocolitis is lower when enteral feeding from start to full feeds ranged between 44—52 days for babies weighing under 750 grams and 32—36 days for babies weighing between 750 and 1000 grams at birth.

 Infants who develop stage II necrotizing enterocolitis should be kept on a diet of nothing by mouth for one week up to 10 days.
 Parenteral hyperalimentation is usually indicated in these patients.
 The placement of a central venous catheter is usually indicated due to the difficulty of obtaining a sustainable peripheral venous line.